There's a certain Slant of light: Form and summary

-Besides describing the afternoon light and the indirect nature of the poems discussion of death, Thomas H. Johnson has also noted that the term "slant" can have a mocking tone when defined as an oblique reflection or gibe.
+Besides describing the afternoon light and the indirect nature of the poem's discussion of death, Thomas H. Johnson has also noted that the term "slant" can have a mocking tone when defined as an oblique reflection or gibe.
 Thus the light and the heavenly hurt it causes may be interpreted as mocking, much like man's awareness of the irreversible Fall to mortality, which is the ultimate despair, especially if redemption is not an option.
 This realization may set an irrevocable seal of despair upon a person, but since it is "Sent us of the Air" it is still heavenly, and the seal of ecstasy may yet be waiting—though this poem does not touch on that alternative.

 There is also personification in the poem as the landscape "listens" and the shadows "hold their breath," to a degree that it seems as though the landscape is the protagonist in the absence of any human figures in the poem.
 The pathos of the landscape and shadows waiting to disappear when the already slanting light is finally gone parallels how despair reduces spiritual hope.
 The poem contrasts transformations in both the intangible, interior world and the exterior world in order to show the relationship between them.
 It is indeterminate whether the speaker's despair is inspired by the landscape or whether the ominous appearance of the landscape is a projection of the speaker's despair.
 Scholar Sharon Cameron, however, notes in Lyric Time: Dickinson and the Limits of Genre that the poem enacts both of these impressions, expressing how interior changes may be invisible, but they are affected by the visible, exterior world.